hithagovi/-Remove-Suspicious-Browser-Extensions/README.md

-# 🔍 Browser Extensions Security Audit
+# 🔍 Identify and Remove Suspicious Browser Extensions

 ## 📌 Objective
 Research how malicious browser extensions can harm users, identify any suspicious extensions installed, and document the steps taken to review and remove them.